News

 Source: seattletimes.com

-Speaking at a news conference in Taipei, Taiwan, Huang said that export controls on chips caused Nvidia to lose its leading position in China.
-Huawei, a Chinese telecommunications company, has been filling that gap.
+Speaking at a news conference in Taipei, Huang explained that the export controls on chips caused Nvidia to lose its leading position in China.
+Huawei, a Chinese telecommunications company, has been filling that gap, supported by the Chinese government.

 While Huawei’s chips are not as capable as Nvidia’s, they are sufficient for Chinese companies to offer AI services.
 The government in Beijing has been encouraging companies to use mostly Chinese-made chips in their data centers.
 Huang stated that AI researchers in China will use their own chips if they cannot get enough from Nvidia.

-Huang has pledged that Nvidia will continue to sell AI chips in China.
-He met with economic and trade officials in Beijing the day after the U.S. government started an investigation into whether Nvidia’s previous sales to China violated U.S. rules.
+Despite the challenges, Huang has pledged that Nvidia will continue to sell AI chips in China.
+He met with economic and trade officials in Beijing the day after the US government started an investigation into whether Nvidia’s previous sales to China violated US rules.
 Nvidia is concerned that any advantage Huawei gains in China could help it compete in other markets.

 Washington’s controls on chip exports have made it harder for Nvidia to do business in China.
 According to Bernstein Research, China accounted for $17 billion of Nvidia’s revenue during its last fiscal year, which is the lowest percentage in over a decade.
 Nvidia reported $130 billion in global revenue during its last fiscal year, a 114% increase from the previous year.